 Under the screw there is a gasket to make it water proof, I don't want any water on my equipment!

 Both roof panels in place.
 I will cut the end later if this two roofs construction will be good.

 On the sides I shall also have this kind of panel, but not that thick, maybe 12 to 16mm.

 The profile of the roof panel is X-form.
-It shields against heat and cold and I hope the dew buildup on inside will not be a problem.
+It shields against heat and cold and I hope that it will not be a dew buildup on inside problem.

 What's left over of the panel I use to the small part of the roof.

 Second side panel mounted.
 How many screws do I need to let it withstand the wind?

 Waiting for a special solution to keep top joint tight against weather.